Don-Up/Algorithm-Solutions/others/Virtual DOM II - createElement.md

 React.createElement(  type,  [props],  [...children])
 ```

-1. First argument is type, it could be set to Custom Component, but here in this problem, it would only be HTML tag name
+1. First argument is type, it could be set to Custom Component, but here in this problem, **it would only be HTML tag name**.
-2. Second argument is props, here in this problem, it would only be the (common) camelCased HTML attributes
+2. Second argument is props, here in this problem, it would only be the (common) camelCased HTML attributes.
 3. the rest arguments are the children, which in React supports many data types, but in this problem, it only has the element type of MyElement, or string for TextNode.

 **You are asked to create your own createElement() and render()**, so that following code could create the exact HTMLElement in [113.
 Virtual DOM I](https://bigfrontend.dev/problem/Virtual-DOM-I).